aleksandrbazhin/GdPerfMonitor/readme.md

 ![That's how it looks](monitor.gif)

-It may have some performance overhead (not measured), but for FPS or memory monitoring it seems insignificant.
+It may have some performance overhead, but for FPS or memory monitoring it seems insignificant. **Update**: on my machine each plot takes 0.15-0.2 ms to render, the version in **[texture_faster_drawing](https://github.com/aleksandrbazhin/GdPerfMonitor/tree/texture_faster_drawing)** branch works around 2x faster, but the code is not tested.

 ### Usage